CFT 3.2 Product_Service Requirements Specifications ( Use as Template)

 F. Attributes, including:

 Security: Describes any password-protected access levels such as operator, engineer, manager, database administrator, and access level.
 If relevant, describes the planned approach to securing the product or service.
-This item includes Suggested processes to preserve the confidentiality of sensitive information (e.g. customer interview narratives, facts, customer financial or marketing information, etc.)
+This item includes Suggested processes to preserve sensitive information's confidentiality (e.g., customer interview narratives, facts, customer financial or marketing information, etc.)

 Quality, Reliability, Availability, and Maintainability: Describes requirement items such as days or weeks of continuous operation, strategy for failure recovery, ease of future modification, and other quality requirements, as appropriate.